USS Tombigbee

 USS Tombigbee (AOG-11) was a Patapsco-class gasoline tanker in service with the United States Navy from 1943 to 1972.
 She was then sold to Greece, where she served as Ariadni (A414) until 2003.

-United States Navy (1943-1972)
+United States Navy (1943–1972)

 World War II

-Tombigbee was laid down on 23 October 1942 at Savage, Minnesota, by Cargill, Inc.; launched on 18 November 1943; sponsored by Mrs. F. R. Stoltz; and commissioned on 13 July 1944 at New Orleans, Louisiana.
-It is named for the Tombigbee River.
+Tombigbee, named after the Tombigbee River, was laid down on 23 October 1942 at Savage, Minnesota, by Cargill, Inc., launched on 18 November 1943, sponsored by Mrs. F. R. Stoltz, and commissioned on 13 July 1944 at New Orleans, Louisiana.

-Following shakedown, Tombigbee departed Galveston, Texas, on 13 August, bound for the U.S. West Coast.
+Following shakedown, Tombigbee departed Galveston, Texas, on 13 August, bound for the West Coast of the United States.
 She transited the Panama Canal en route, reached San Diego, California on the 28th, pushed on for the western Pacific, and arrived at Pearl Harbor on 4 September, where she paused briefly before proceeding on to Eniwetok, in the Marshalls, joining Service Squadron 10.